Information-theoretic interpretation of quantum formalism: Transcription of the probability space into a Hilbert space

-where the entry phases of the unit vectors $\ket{a_j}$ are arbitrary gauge parameters.
-The vectors $\ket{a_j}$ are not orthogonal in general but we can easily obtained an orthonormal set of vectors $\ket{e_j}$ by a standard diagonalization of $\rho_a$ as,
+The expansion of the density operator $\rho_a$ as a weighted array of pure states, Eq. (\ref{rhoa}), is not standard, albeit considered in detail by, among others, Jaynes \cite{jaynes2}.
+Indeed, while of norm $1$, the Gleason's vectors $\ket{a_i}$ are \emph{not} orthogonal in general.
+Nevertheless, we can easily obtained an orthonormal set of vectors $\ket{e_j}\in\mathcal{H}_a$ by a standard diagonalization of $\rho_a$ as,